 “And while the governor was in Teaneck, I hope he got the message about this community’s overwhelming opposition to the $15 million application by the Garden State Virtual Charter School, which would have a far greater and more direct impact than the sick leave payout to a career public worker," Weinberg said in a statement.

-The district has filed a petition seeking to block the charter school.
+The seeking to block the charter school.
 State officials will announce in January if the school is approved.